-37. The limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3b are defined in CM 41-11.
-The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are summarised in Table 5.
+36. The limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3b are defined in CM 41-11.
+The limits in force are summarised in Table 5.

-Table 5:Limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3b in force (CM 41-07) and advice to the Scientific Committee.
+Table 5: Limits on the exploratory fishery for Dissostichus spp. in Division 58.4.3b in force (CM 41-07).

-Element Limit in force Advice for 2014 Access No more than one vessel per country at any one time using longlines only Carry forward Catch limit Precautionary catch limit for Dissostichus spp. was 0 tonnes outside areas of national jurisdiction.
-Carry forward Season 1 May to 31 August Carry forward By-catch Regulated by CM 33-03 Carry forward Mitigation In accordance with CM 25-02, except paragraph 5, if requirements of CM 24-02 are met Carry forward Limit of three (3) seabirds per vessel fishing outside the prescribed season Carry forward Observers At least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation Carry forward
+Element Limit in force Access No more than one vessel per country at any one time using longlines only Catch limit Precautionary catch limit for Dissostichus spp. of 0 tonnes outside areas of national jurisdiction.
+Season 1 May to 31 August By-catch Regulated by CM 33-03 Seabird mitigation In accordance with CM 25-02, Limit of three (3) seabirds per vessel fishing outside the prescribed season